Jean Sammet, Co-Designer of COBOL, Dies at 89

 Did anyone watch Hidden Figures?

 Women and Computers don't mix!
-(Score:4, Insightful)
+(Score:5, Insightful)

 This is why "brogrammers" disgust me.
 Yes, I've seen a lot of women drop out of the profession.
 Often to become parents, sometimes to move into management or project administration, sometimes for reasons unknown.
 But "J. Sammet" is an author or co-author of a lot of the historical computer literature in my library.
 You'll find her name in Knuth, in collections by Flores, and other places besides.
 She may not have been as publicly visible as Adm.
 Hopper or even Margaret Hamilton, but she helped build the foundations for modern-day IT.